 and we also take $\alpha_{\pm\mathrm{L}}=\alpha_{0}$ and $\alpha_{\pm\mathrm{R}}=\alpha_\pm$.
 Now by employing the parameterisation of the scattering matrix~\eqref{eq:S1} and the folding identity~\eqref{eq:folding}, the secular equation~\eqref{eq:secular1} may be brought to the form

 where we have introduced $\gamma_\mathrm{L}={\alpha_0}^2$ and $\gamma_\mathrm{R}=\alpha_{-} \alpha_{+}$ and the branch choice of the square root is irrelevant as long as the same choice is made for both $\gamma_\mathrm{L}$ and $\gamma_\mathrm{R}$.
 Note here that the secular equation is already independent of the spin-orbit scattering.
 Furthermore, it may be demonstrated from this equation that the zero crossings occur when $\phi=n\pi$, where $n$ is an integer.
-This is precisely the behaviour one expects as for these phases the junction realises a time-reversal invariant interface between a topological and a nontopological gapped system which must harbour a Kramers pair of Majorana zero modes.
-(The zero crossings, again, are strictly speaking approximate, neglecting the hybridisation with the Majorana-Kramers pairs at the far ends of the wire.)
+This is precisely the behaviour one expects as for these phases the junction realises a time-reversal-invariant interface between a topological and a nontopological gapped system that must harbour a Kramers pair of Majorana zero modes.
+(The zero crossings, again, are strictly speaking approximate, neglecting the hybridisation with the Majorana--Kramers pairs at the far ends of the wire.)